ra559/cis106/_homework/homework0.md

 2. Complete Discussion Board 1 - Introduce Yourself
 3. Read the Document: "Final Project Description"
 4. Install Slack in your phone and computer
+5. Create a github account using your PCCC email address
-5. Week 0 Report must contain the following:
+6. Week 0 Report must contain the following:
    1. A summary of the presentation for week 0
    2. A screenshot of your github account page
    3. Select 3 projects that you are interested in.
-You you choose the default project, simply state that you will be completing the default project.
+If you choose the default project, simply state that you will be completing the default project.

 Use the following template for your Week Report
 ```